 - Beverages (beer, wine, soft drinks)

-- Meat and fish (if you use them the same day)
+- Meat and fish (if you'll use them within 24 hours)

 - Dairy with longer shelf life